Team and Lead Officer – Resident Engagement Team, Laila Kricha

 5. Developing Sustainable Communities (does the project help tenants acquire skills, life opportunities, improve their economic situation, contribute towards cost-of-living issues, contribute towards green/sustainability agenda, engage with hidden communities)

 Section 3.
-Breakdown of Costs
+Breakdown of Costs and Time

 Breakdown of Costs